 Health Policy and Administration is a major for students interested in the management, business and policy aspects of health care.
 The specific mission of the baccalaureate program is to develop graduates with the knowledge, skills, and values appropriate for work in entry-level management or policy-related positions or for graduate education in health policy, health law, health services research, public health, and other health-related fields.

-HPA Has a New On-Line Student Scheduling System!
+HPA is Using Starfish for its On-Line Student Scheduling System!

-Students no longer have to call into the office to make appointments with the academic adviser.
-They can easily make an appointment on their computer any time of the day, any day of the week.
+Students can easily make an academic advising appointment on their computer any time of the day, any day of the week.

 Just follow the “Click here” link below to set up a meeting time with Caroline Condon-Lewis, the HPA academic adviser.

-Click here to book your appointment with the HPA academic adviser.
+Click here to book your appointment with the HPA academic adviser through Starfish.

 Here is what the new system looks like.
 It's as easy as 1, 2, 3, 4!